Can Grammarly Humanize AI Text?

 What is Grammarly Humanizer?

-According to Grammarly’s AI Humanizer page, it can humanize text from tools such as ChatGPT.
-It can also make AI writing sound less robotic.
+Grammarly Humanizer is an AI-powered feature within Grammarly that makes generated text sound more natural and personal.
+According to Grammarly’s AI Humanizer page, it can humanize text from tools such as ChatGPT and make AI writing sound less robotic.

-Transitions can feel predictable.
-The draft may also miss the small details that make writing feel owned by a real person.
+Raw AI drafts often come out polished but strangely flat.
+Sentences can follow the same rhythm.
+Transitions feel predictable.
+The draft may miss the small details that make writing feel owned by a real person.

 Yes, Grammarly can humanize AI text when your goal is clearer, more natural writing.
-For the query grammarly humanize AI text, that is the clean answer.
+For the query “Grammarly humanize AI text,” that is the clean answer.
 It works best when the draft already has accurate ideas and you need tone, flow, grammar, or phrasing improvements.

 Grammarly is less suited to major rewrites where the whole passage sounds generic.
 If the structure, examples, and sentence rhythm still feel machine-made, a light polish may leave the underlying problem in place.